Auckland

 Students build on their knowledge from Level 1 to create design solutions for architectural, spatial design and product design contexts.
 Students explore their own design style and develop their ability to accurately communicate their ideas visually through freehand sketching, instrumental drawing, including CAD and modelling.

-Engineering Academy - Level 2
+Digital Creative Technology - Level 2

-This Academy is designed to be a two year programme.
+Engineering Academy is designed to be a two year programme.
 It allows students to make a start on pre-trade training in engineering.
 Over a two year period working with Competenz / Te Pūkenga, students can complete all the apprenticeship year one theory standards.

 EGA12U takes up one line in the timetable, as well as Tuesday after school.
 Students go off site one day a week to UNITEC to work in the engineering workshop, completing a welding and fabrication course.